Joshua-mb/ios101-project4-trivia-starter/README.md

 Submitted by: **Joshua Mburu**

 **Trivia App** is an iOS app that fetches and displays live trivia questions from the Open Trivia Database API.
 Users can answer multiple-choice questions and receive a final score at the end of the game.
-The app demonstrates working with APIs, decoding JSON, and updating UI dynamically based on network responses.

-Time spent: **5–6 hours** spent in total
+Time spent: **5–6 hours**

 ---